“Let this mind be in you which was also in Christ Jesus”

-If an attitude is a frame of reference in our thinking, a habit of thinking, then we build that base of thinking by the application of God’s truth to experience.
-The more we apply God’s Word to situations of our lives throughout the week, the more we are going to think like God.
+If an attitude is a frame of reference in our thinking, a habit of thinking, then we build that base of thinking by applying God’s truth to experience.
+The more we apply God’s Word to situations of our lives throughout the week, the more we will think like God.
 When we think of Jesus’ example as we face temptations to contention, it will help form a correct attitude in the situation.

 “which was also in Christ Jesus”

 We need to have the same attitude Jesus had.
 What attitude did He have in His incarnation and death?
 He had a giving, selfless attitude.
 His thought pattern was unswervingly to pay for the sins of the world.
 It was sacrificial.

 If believers are going to have an attitude like Christ, it must be sacrificial.
 Sacrifice is fundamental to unity.
 If that obtains, then we will not concern ourselves merely with our own interests.
 Everyone cannot always have his way.
 Someone has to give.

 Jesus was willing to spend and be spent for us.
 He qualifies as the most excellent example of lowliness of mind.
 Our Lord followed the path of utter selflessness.
 He gave himself to the greatest of degradations—a criminal’s death.

 Yet He was God almighty, the highest of high.
 He went to a criminal’s death, the lowest of low.
 He could not have suffered more than He did; Christ could not have gone further than He did.
 That is to be our attitude.
 We should put no limitations on our attitude of willingness to give to fellow Christians.

 We are to have the same attitude that Jesus had when He went to the cross for us—a sacrificial attitude.